ME3-HECM/final-project-olivier/README.md

 ![Gantt Chart](https://github.com/ME3-HECM/final-project-olivier/blob/main/Screenshot%202023-03-15%20125240.jpg)

+Working in parallel we used different branches to design the movement system, the colour sensing process and another branch solely for calibrating the colours and to debug.
 ## Solution Evolution
 ### Colour Calibration
-Initially we planned to use raw RGB values from the converter but realised these fluctate a lot with light so instead moved to RGB values relative to total light however it was rather difficult to detect colours with relative values so we decided on Hue Values.Serial communication was used to read out the RGBC values from the sensors, the calculated hues then finally when calibrated, the perceived colour based on the hue of the surface being faced.
+Initially we planned to use raw RGB values from the converter but realised these fluctate a lot with light so instead moved to RGB values relative to total light however it was rather difficult to detect colours with just relative values so we decided on Hue Values in combination to differentiate between similar colours of overlapping hues.Serial communication was used to read out the RGBC values from the sensors, the calculated hues then finally when calibrated, the perceived colour based on the hue of the surface being faced.

 ```
-char* Hue2Colour(struct RGBC_rel *cf)
+char* Hue2Colour(struct RGBC *cf, struct RGB_rel *rel)
 {
     char* colourname = "";

-    if (((cf->h)>352)&&((cf->h)<360))
+    if ((((cf->h)>0)&&((cf->h)<3)|((cf->h)>352)&&((cf->h)<=360)))
     {
         //colourname for serial printing
         colourname = "Red";